hynek/prometheus-async/README.md

 The development is kindly supported by my employer [Variomedia AG](https://www.variomedia.de/), *prometheus-async*’s [Tidelift subscribers][TL], and all my amazing [GitHub Sponsors](https://github.com/sponsors/hynek).

-A full list of contributors can be found in GitHub’s [overview](https://github.com/hynek/prometheus-async/graphs/contributors).

 ## *prometheus-async* for Enterprise